xtuml/bridgepoint/doc-bridgepoint/notes/9248_9249_Port_reference_modification-Formalize_shared_classes/9248_9249_Port_reference_modification-Formalize_shared_classes.md

 4. Requirements
 ---------------
 4.1 Formalization shall be supported on all association types when the association includes an inter-project class reference
-4.2 No data under the Property Parameter propery page entry shall be modifiable
+4.2 No data under the Property Parameter property page entry shall be modifiable

 5. Work Required
 ----------------